jpzhangvincent/MobileAppMarketAnalysis/README.md

 - [x] Data Management with __MongoDB__
 - [x] Exploratory Data Analysis
     - [x] Explore the distribution of Review Ratings and its possible covariates
-    - [x] Does in-app purchases significantly affect the apps' ratings especially for gaming apps?
+    - [x] Do in-app purchases significantly affect the apps' ratings, especially for gaming apps?
 - [ ] Machine Learning Applications
     - [ ] Topic Modeling: how people commented on the quality of good/bad apps in common?
     - [ ] Topic Modeling: how people commented on the changes of apps that improved/lowered the ratings?